apache/incubator-hugegraph/hugegraph-server/hugegraph-dist/README.md

 # Deploy Hugegraph server with docker

+> Note: The docker image of hugegraph is a convenience release, not official distribution artifacts from ASF.
+You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).

+> Note: Recommand to use `release tag`(like `1.0.0`) for the stable version.
+Use `latest` tag to experience the newest functions in development.

 ## 1. Deploy

 We can use docker to quickly start an inner HugeGraph server with RocksDB in background.